vNinjaDFW/vNinjaDFW.github.io/_posts/2020-03-27-esxidisconnect_vCSAIPchange.md

 5. Click **New > Add Host.**
 6. Enter the information used for connecting to the host.

 _Of course, if either one of these methods had fixed my issue, I wouldn't have anything to write about.
 It's always a great learning experience for me when it's **NOT** a simple fix.
-That's what it takes to continually grow and have a greater depth of knowledge._
+That's what it takes for me to continually grow and have a greater depth of knowledge._

+If the above methods do not fix your issue, you should probably contact VMware GSS or BCS\Premiere if you have that.
+Here's a summation of what I ended up doing that fixed my issue.

 1. Powered down the vCenter Server _(After obtaining a Change Window)_
 2. Created a snapshot while the vCenter Server is in a powered off state for easy roll-back if need be. _(if this had an embedded PSC, we would need to power down all other external and embedded PSCs and snapshot them too, while all are powered off)_
 3. Powered on the vCenter Server and allowed services to start
 4. Stopped the vCenter Server vmware-vpxd service:
 ```powershell
 service-control --stop vmware-vpxd
 ```
 5. Log into the vCenter Server database
 ```powershell
 /opt/vmware/vpostgres/current/bin/psql -d VCDB -U postgres
 ```
 6. Check the value stored in VPX_PARAMETER's "VirtualCenter.AutoManagedIPV4":
 ```powershell
 VCDB=# select * from vpx_parameter where name = 'VirtualCenter.AutoManagedIPV4';
 ```
 7. Change this to the correct value, and check the value again:
 ```powershell
 VCDB=# update vpx_parameter set value = '2.4.6.8' where name = 'VirtualCenter.AutoManagedIPV4';
 VCDB=# select * from vpx_parameter where name = 'VirtualCenter.AutoManagedIPV4';
 ```
 8. Check the value for the "management_ip" for all hosts in the vpx_host table:
 ```powershell
 VCDB=# select management_ip,dns_name from vpx_host;
 ```
 9. Change this value to "NULL" and check the value again:
 ```powershell
 VCDB=# update vpx_host set management_ip = NULL where management_ip IS NOT NULL;
 VCDB=# select management_ip,dns_name from vpx_host;
 ```
 10. Exit the database
 ```powershell
 VCDB=# \q
 ```
 11. Start vCenter Server services
 ```powershell
 service-control --start vmware-vpxd
 ```
 Once everything was confirmed correct, I went back and deleted the Snapshots.
 Alas, the **OLD** vCenter IP is **GONE** forever.